The Legendrian knot complement problem: Contact Dehn Surgery

-\begin{rem}[Uniqueness of the Legendrian unknots of type $U_n$] \\ (1) The classification of Legendrian unknots in $(S^3,\xi_{st})$ by Eliashberg-Fraser \cite{EF} says, that two such Legendrian unknots are equivalent (with orientations of the knots) if and only if they have the same $\operatorname{tb}$ and $\operatorname{rot}$.
-Of course the exterior of a knot cannot see its orientation, which for Legendrian knots is given by the sign of $\operatorname{rot}$.
-So the knots $U_n$ are unique up to equivalence (of unoriented Legendrian knots).
-A front projection of a Legendrian unknot of type $U_n$ is shown in Figure~\ref{fig:legendreunknoten}.\\ (2) For general slopes the contact structure $\xi_K(r)$ is not unique.
-So one should read Theorem \ref{thm:contact2} as follows: If there is a contact structure $\xi_K(r)$ on $S^3_K(r)$, such that $(S^3_K(r),\xi_K(r))$ is obtained from $(M,\xi)$ by contact Dehn surgery along $K$ with slope $r$ and if $(S^3_K(r),\xi_K(r))$ is contactomorphic to $(S^3,\xi_{st})$ for $r\neq \mu$, then the conclusion holds. \end{rem}
+\begin{rem}[Non-uniqueness of the contact structure] For general slopes the contact structure $\xi_K(r)$ is not unique.
+So one should read Theorem~\ref{thm:contact2} as follows: If there is a contact structure $\xi_K(r)$ on $S^3_K(r)$ such that $(S^3_K(r),\xi_K(r))$ is obtained from $(M,\xi)$ by contact Dehn surgery along $K$ with slope $r$ and if $(S^3_K(r),\xi_K(r))$ is contactomorphic to $(S^3,\xi_{st})$ for $r\neq \mu$, then the conclusion holds. \end{rem}